fbpx

 Talk to friends and family ahead of time

-By speaking to friends and family ahead of time, you can remind them of things they can do to help involve your child in the celebrations.
-While not everyone knows British Sign Language (BSL) or Makaton, even just learning to fingerspell their name or a few festive signs will mean a lot to a child with a hearing impairment and go a long way to helping them feel included.
+Speaking to friends and family before gatherings can help ensure they take steps to include your child in the celebrations.
+While not everyone may know British Sign Language (BSL) or Makaton, even learning to fingerspell their name or a few festive signs can mean a lot to a child with a hearing impairment and make them feel included.

 Make sure your child has an active role in the Christmas preparations